Subscribe to Here’s the Deal, our politics

 Former Vice President Joe Biden is a Washington veteran who spent decades as a U.S. senator and is now on his third run for president.
 He’s a meme sensation, one half of an unlikely bromance and a lover of ice cream cones.
 He’s viewed by many as a folksy, spontaneous and gaffe-prone elder statesman of the Democratic Party.

-The “scrappy kid from Scranton,” as former President Barack Obama called him, would be the oldest person elected U.S. president in history if he won the 2020 race; he’d be 77 years old on Election Day.
+The “scrappy kid from Scranton,” as former President Barack Obama called him, would be the oldest person ever elected to the U.S. presidency if he won the 2020 race; he will be 77 years old on Election Day.
 Here’s where he stands on eight key issues.

-Biden has called climate change an “existential” threat and has called for the Trump administration to take action on the issue.
-As vice president, he helped orchestrate the Paris climate accord, which he has called the “best way to protect our children and global leadership.”
-His strong stance on climate change is longstanding, going back beyond his time as vice president.
-In 1986, then-Senator Biden introduced the first ever climate bill to establish a task force on the issue.
+Biden has described climate change as an “existential” threat and has called for the Trump administration to take action on the issue.
+As vice president, he helped orchestrate the Paris climate accord, and has pledged to recommit the United States to that agreement.
+In 1986, then-Sen. Biden introduced the first ever climate bill to establish a task force on the issue.